Shelter for all

 Objectives and management guidelines

-As a 'key worker' program, the ARHP aims to assist local employees whose incomes exceed the eligibility criteria for public housing but are unable to rent locally without succumbing to housing stress.
-In this sense, the AHCS is about complementing, not duplicating the role of Housing NSW (the public housing authority that provides social housing) whose priority it is to assist households with the greatest needs through the provision of public housing.
+As a 'key worker' program, the ARHP aims to assist local employees whose incomes exceed the eligibility criteria for public housing, but are unable to rent locally without succumbing to housing stress.
+In this sense, the ARHP is about complementing, not duplicating the role of the Land and Housing Corporation (LAHC) and Department of Communities and Justice (DCJ) whose priority it is to assist households with the greatest needs through the provision of public housing.

 - Assist 'key workers' on low to moderate incomes for a period of three years;

-- Ensure the full cost of the program, including day-to-day property and cyclical maintenance, tenancy management, administration fees and major upgrading works are fully covered by rent revenue collected by the Housing Manager; and
+- Ensure the full cost of the program, including every day property maintenance, tenancy management and administration fees, are fully covered by the rent collected by the Housing Manager; and

-- Return any surplus income generated by the Program to Council’s Affordable Housing Fund which is dedicated to funding affordable housing projects, such as cyclical maintenance as well as development partnerships that will increase the supply of affordable rental housing in the local government area (LGA).
+- Return any surplus income generated by the program to Council’s Affordable Housing Fund which is dedicated to funding affordable housing projects, such as cyclical maintenance as well as development partnerships that will increase the supply of affordable rental housing in the local government area.